Răzvan Cociș: Club career

 Cociș is one of the graduates of the prolific school of football at Universitatea Cluj where, amongst other teammates, won a national youth title.
-After earning a regular first team spot at not even 21 years of age, there were rumours that clubs made offers for him, including Stade Rennais FC, but at the end of the season he was sold to Moldovan team Sheriff Tiraspol alongside another player of his generation, George Florescu.
+After earning a regular first team spot at not even 21 years of age, there were rumours that clubs made offers for him, including Rennes, but at the end of the season he was sold to Moldovan team Sheriff Tiraspol alongside another player of his generation, George Florescu.

-He signed a contract that expired on 31 December 2009 with Lokomotiv, which cost Lokomotiv 2.6 million euros to sign.
+He signed a contract that expired on 31 December 2009 with Lokomotiv, which cost Lokomotiv €2.6 million to sign.
 He scored his first goal in the Russian league against Rubin Kazan.
 His former clubs include U Cluj and Sheriff Tiraspol.
-He signed a three-month contract on 1 March 2010 with FC Timişoara until the summer, with option to renewal for 5 years.
-On 22 May, it was announced that Răzvan Cociș signed a contract with Saudi Arabian side Al-Nassr.
+He signed a three-month contract on 1 March 2010 with FC Timişoara until the summer, with option to renewal for five years.
+On 22 May, it was announced that Cociș signed a contract with Saudi Arabian side Al-Nassr.

 On 25 February 2011, he moved to Ukrainian club Karpaty Lviv on loan from Al-Nassr.
 He scored his first goal for Karpaty, in their 1–0 win over Shakhtar Donetsk.
 In June, he signed a permanent deal with Karpaty after the 2010–11 season.

 On 14 July 2014 it was announced Cociș had joined Chicago Fire of Major League Soccer.
 He re-signed with the club on 23 January 2016.
 On 23 November 2016 Chicago Fire announced they did not exercise his option for the next year.